abannurza/heart-disease-prediction/README.md

 - Heart Rate
 - Quantum Pattern

-The dataset is publicly available from Kaggle.
-Please download the dataset from the original source and place it in the project folder before running the MATLAB script.
+The target labels are represented as two classes:

-### Target Classes
+- Heart disease indication
-The classification task uses two output classes:
+- No heart disease indication

-- **Class 1**: Indication of heart disease
+To keep this repository organized and lightweight, the **raw dataset from Kaggle is not fully re-uploaded**.
-- **Class 2**: No indication of heart disease
+Instead, this repository includes only the **cleaned dataset** used in the MATLAB implementation and experiments.

 ## Research Objective
 The main objective of this project is to compare the performance of two neural network training algorithms: